Jibberjam6969/Hello-World/README.md

 Hi

-What's guys, new to programming here.
+What's up guys, new to programming here.
 Trying to learn on my own and looking for good mentoring.